 After performance and tweaking, it shows the overall score out of 100.
 If you have above 85 it means that everything is ok but you can get 100 which is perfect.

-This is one of the reasons why I fell in love with Hummingbird caching plugin.
+This is one of the reasons why I fell in love with the Hummingbird caching plugin.

 Caching & Gzip Compression

 Next is caching and Hummingbird is powerful in this area.
 You can activate and tweak page caching, browser caching, gravatar, and RSS caching.
 You also can choose which pages to cache, set cache intervals, etc.

 In browser caching you are able to cache CSS, JS, media, and set expiry dates.
 Also, you are able to choose different server types – Apache, NGINX, IIS, Cloudflare.

 Other than this it has an ability for integrations with Redis.
 If you want to use it, you can.
 That is a great option to have.

 With one click you can compress HTML, CSS, and JS.
 Also, choose server type and between manual and automatic compression options.

 Another great and powerful feature of this WordPress cache plugin is the ability to optimize different files like CSS, JS, fonts, etc. Compression greatly helps the page load speed.

-But be careful because it can damage your site and they won’t work properly.
+But be careful because it can damage your site and it won’t work properly.
 But don’t worry – if something goes wrong, just go back to basic options and the problem will be solved.

 Besides these features, it has other tools.
 One of them is database cleanup where you can delete unnecessary files from databases like post revisions, drafts, trash, spam, etc.

 Also, you can go further and add lazy loads for comments.
 Also, Hummingbird comes with an uptime monitor but it is included only in premium plans.